Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇨🇾 Cyprus vs 🇮🇪 Ireland: crypto licensing compared

-Cyprus and Ireland take recognisably different routes to crypto authorisation.
+Cyprus and Ireland are commonly considered side by side for crypto authorisation.
 In Cyprus the route is the MiCA CASP Authorisation granted by CySEC; existing Cyprus Investment Firms (CIFs) can extend their licence to cover crypto-asset services under a simplified process overseen by Cyprus Securities and Exchange Commission (CySEC) - sole National Competent Authority for MiCA in Cyprus; in Ireland it is the MiCA CASP authorisation granted by the Central Bank of Ireland; replaces the legacy VASP registration (CJA 2010, AML).
 No simplified VASP->CASP conversion - all applicants face the full process. under Central Bank of Ireland (CBI) - sole competent authority; runs an Innovation Hub.
 Known as a demanding, gatekeeper-style regulator..
-The two regimes differ on 7 of 9 tracked decision dimensions, including timeline to authorisation and local substance.
-The free columns below are open to everyone; the decision figures unlock with a pass, each one dated and sourced.
+The public licence and regulator fields below are open to everyone; the complete sourced comparison is included with access.

 Dimension 🇨🇾 Cyprus partly open